Taking a child from a parent or guardian without the legal right

-- 3. Penalties for taking a child from a parent or legal guardian in Colorado
+- 3. What are the penalties for taking a child from a parent or legal guardian in Colorado?

-- 4. Defenses to violating an order relating to children
+- 4. What are the defenses to violating an order relating to children?

 18-3-304 (1) C.R.S. makes it a crime for anyone — including a natural or foster parent — to take or entice any child under the age of 18 years from the custody or care of the child’s parents, guardian, or other lawful custodian or person with parental responsibilities, knowing that he or she has no privilege to do so or heedless in that regard.